 - a.
-Poses a threat to academic integrity, such as cheating, - b.
-Violates confidentiality or privacy rights of another individual, - c.
-Is profane, indecent, or obscene, - d.
-Constitutes or promotes illegal activity or activity in violation of school rules, or - e.
+Poses a threat to academic integrity, such as cheating; - b.
+Violates confidentiality or privacy rights of another individual.
+This includes, but is not limited to, taking photographs, video, or audio recordings of others without the permission of the Principal/designee and the affected individual(s).
+An exception may be made for events considered to be in the public arena (e.g. sporting events, academic competitions, or performances to which the general public is admitted) where the activity does not materially disrupt the event, prevent others from observing the event, or otherwise violate legal rights.
+School social events for students, activities sponsored by student clubs, and activities during the school day that are not open to the public are not considered to be in the public arena; - c.
+Is profane, indecent, or obscene; - d.
+Constitutes or promotes illegal activity or activity in violation of school rules; or - e.
 Constitutes or promotes sending, sharing, or possessing sexually explicit messages, photographs, or images using any electronic device.